TomK32/AntyGame/README.txt

 The players (50 in the first version) are put together on a surface map randomly.

 If a player doesn't play for more than one day a babysitter will jump in.
-If a player doesn't play for more than week the most active babysitter will be overed to take over the hill.
+If a player doesn't play for more than week the most active babysitter will be offered to take over the hill.

 The player starts in an anthill.